 With his pure and sad silence.

-His lyre is rain and his song is wind,
+Its lyre is the rain and his song, the wind,

 And if another garment it must wear,

-Let his Warf and woof be woven by golden ray.
+Let its warf and woof be woven by golden ray.

-It can grow or not grow, wherever he wants or doesn’t want;
+They can grow or not grow, wherever they want or don’t;

 There is neither a gardener nor a passerby.